HaxeFlixel/flixel-docs/documentation/00_getting_started/03-visual-studio-code.html.md

 ### Installation

-- Download the latest version of [Visual Studio Code](https://code.visualstudio.com/).
+- Download and install the latest version of [Visual Studio Code](https://code.visualstudio.com/).
 - Go to the Extensions tab and install the [Lime extension](https://marketplace.visualstudio.com/items?itemName=openfl.lime-vscode-extension).
 This automatically installs the Haxe extension as well.

     ![](../images/00_getting_started/vscode/lime-installation.png)